steno97/Yocto-layer-to-implement-a-heart-rate-monitor/README.md

 # ***Yocto layer to implement a heart rate monitor***

+In the following sentences I explain how to integrate my application in a Yocto-based distribution.

 After the clone operation is finished, we have to do these operations:

 in the poky directory, we prepare the build environment